OHS-Hosting-Infrastructure/complaint-tracker/terraform/README.md

     # follow temporary authorization code prompts
     # select the desired OHS org and complaint tracker environment space

-    # create a service instance that can provision service accounts
+    # create a service instance that can log in with just a username and password
+    # the value of < SPACE-NAME > should be `ct-stage` or `ct-prod` depending on where you are working
-    # the value for < YOUR-NAME > can be anything, although we recommend
+    # the value for < SERVICE-NAME > can be anything, although we recommend
-    # ct-<ENV>-deployer
-    cf create-service cloud-gov-service-account space-deployer < NAME >

-    # bind a service key to the service instance
-    cf create-service-key < NAME > space-deployer-key
+    # something that communicates the purpose of the deployer

-    # return a username/password pair for the service instance
+    # for example: github-action-deployer for the credentials Github Actions uses to
+    # deploy the applicaiton
-    cf service-key < NAME > space-deployer-key
+    ./create_space_deployer.sh < SPACE-NAME > < SERVICE-NAME >
     ```

-    `cloud-gov-service-account` and `space-deployer` are unique to cloud.gov and provide an account with the permissions to deploy your application.
+    The script will output the `username` and `password` for your `< SERVICE-NAME >`.
 Read more in the [cloud.gov service account documentation](https://cloud.gov/docs/services/cloud-gov-service-account/).

 1. Copy `terraform/<ENV>/secrets.auto.tfvars.example` to `secrets.auto.tfvars` and add the service key information from the above step

     ```
     cf_user = "some-user"
     cf_password = "some-password"
     ```

 1. Run terraform with
     ```bash
     terraform init
     terraform plan
     terraform apply
+    ```

+1. Remove the service instance if it doesn't need to be used again, such as by CI/CD.
+    ```bash
+    # < SPACE-NAME > and < SERVICE-NAME > have the same values as used above.
+    ./destroy_space_deployer.sh < SPACE-NAME > < SERVICE-NAME >
     ```

 ## Structure